Field Trips at Riveredge

 “Thank you for a season of meaningful experiences.
 Your programs help students see themselves as a part of the natural world.
 They become more invested, as stewards of planet earth, because they care.
 The students gain knowledge and skills from naturalists who have a wealth of experience that is shared in fun and engaging ways that help students learn.”– 6th Grade Teacher, St Mary Parish School

 We know budgets are tight.
 That’s why we work to subsidize programs so they are both effective and affordable.

 50+ YEARS EXPERIENCE

-Celebrating 50 years in 2018, we bring five decades of environmental education leadership to all our programs.
+Welcoming students since 1968, we bring five decades of environmental education leadership to all our programs.